12 Things to Do in Williamsburg

 What to see in Williamsburg

 In this area you will find alternative places to enjoy a good brunch or a really authentic coffee.
-You can also book a table for lunch or dinner in one of its hipster restaurants or stroll through one of its streets completely different from those of Manhattan, where industrial buildings of exposed brick and hotels and luxury and design houses prevail.
+You can also book a table for lunch or dinner at one of its hipster restaurants or stroll through one of its streets completely different from those of Manhattan, where industrial buildings of exposed brick and luxury and design hotels and houses prevail.

 Last but not least, you can get to know the Jewish quarter where one of the largest Orthodox Jewish communities in the United States lives.
 Walking through its streets you can get an idea of how they live or what their customs are, in addition to buying or consuming delicious typical Jewish products.